EVOKE: Emotion Vocabulary Of Korean and English: Dataset Construction

-This framework helps identify and annotate words that could have emotional meaning through metaphorical extension (e.g. \textit{low}).
-It also enables a view of how emotional meanings emerge and relate to other semantic domains in the lexicon.
+These dimensions derive from conceptual metaphor theory, and specifically the Metaphor Identification Protocol \cite{declercq2023coding,group2007mip, kovecses2010metaphor}, to annotate words that could have emotional meaning through metaphorical extension (e.g., \textit{low}).
+The annotation results could help reveal how emotional meanings emerge and relate to other meanings.